Anecdote:

 Moral of the Story:

-Justice’s playful ruse offers three key lessons on the power of a well-executed bait-and-switch:
+Through Justice’s playful ruse, three key lessons can be observed on the power of a well-executed bait-and-switch:

 Application: